 How ELO Feeds Our Predictions

-1. Game Played: After each NBA game, we update all ELO variants for both teams
+- Game Played: After each NBA game, we update all nine ELO variants for both teams involved

-3. Model Input: ELO features join hundreds of other variables (player stats, recent form, etc.)
+- Model Input: These ELO features join hundreds of other variables (player stats, injuries, recent form, etc.)

-4. Prediction: Neural networks combine all features to generate win probabilities, point totals, and spreads
+- Prediction: Our neural networks combine all features to generate win probabilities, point totals, and spreads

 Why This Matters

-By giving our models ELO ratings trained on approximately 40,000 historical NBA games, we provide them with a sophisticated understanding of team strength that evolves game-by-game throughout the season.
-This is information that simple standings can never capture.
+By giving our models nine ELO variants trained on approximately 40,000 historical NBA games, we provide them with a rich, multi-dimensional understanding of team strength that evolves game-by-game throughout the season.
+The neural network learns which ELO "lens" is most useful in which situation—something that simple standings or a single rating number can never capture.

 The Bottom Line